eminmtas/aligned_layer_tendermint/README.md

 ### Project Anatomy

 The core of the state machine `App` is defined in [app.go](https://github.com/lambdaclass/lambchain/blob/main/app/app.go).
-The application inherits from Cosmos' `BaseApp`, which routes messages the the appropiate module for handling.
+The application inherits from Cosmos' `BaseApp`, which routes messages to the appropriate module for handling.
 A transaction contains any number of messages.

 Cosmos SDK provides an Application Module interface to facilitate the composition of modules to form a functional unified application.
 Custom modules are defined in the [x](https://github.com/lambdaclass/lambchain/blob/main/x/) directory.